-It’s also called a German pancake.
-It’s thick and custardy and craggy.
-It comes together fast in a blender and bakes in a cast iron skillet, leaving the clean up nearly non-existent.
-The eggs provide all the lift needed.
+The Dutch baby is thick and custardy and craggy, and it comes together fast in a blender and bakes in a cast iron skillet, leaving the clean up nearly non-existent.
+The eggs for the Dutch baby provide all the lift needed.
 A quick run through the blades of the blender awakens their powers.
 Regular, all-purpose flour is highly recommended.
 Wheat flour weighs too heavily on the eggs, yielding something flat and dense.

-The window to the oven is always plastered with new handprints after a bake.
+The window to the oven is always plastered with new handprints after a bake of a Dutch baby.
 We watch as it crawls up the sides of the pan and forms a mountain or two in the middle.
 They sometimes crack at the shear force.
 I like to think the earth and all its terrain was formed this way—in a very hot oven with a bit of flour, milk, awakened eggs, and the guidance of a firm cast iron pan.

 We top the Dutch Baby with whatever’s most ripe at the store.
 Right now, it’s pears.
 We lightly sauté them in popping butter and a hit of brown sugar and cinnamon.
 We top that with a generous dollop of plain whole milk yogurt and maple syrup.
 Always.
 And on special days, a shmear of nutella.
+Maybe the most beautiful thing about a Dutch baby is that it goes well with almost any topping.
 This is a classic game of one-upping.
 A game where everyone wins.

 So on weekend mornings when you’re pressed for time, when you don’t want to clean 1,000 dishes, or flip 500 hotcakes, do as the Germans do.
 Make a blender Dutch Baby.